Online Help

 - Looping – allows you to set which bars you would like to loop.
 Click here for more on looping.

 - Tempo – adjusts the tempo of the song in +/- 1 BPM increments.
-Tap on the button to reset.
+Tap on the button to reset the tempo or to quickly adjust the tempo using the slider.
+Tap outside the pop-up to set the value and close it, the +/- buttons can then be used to fine tune the tempo if required.

 - Chords – the default view of the song showing the chords and bars with a moving playhead.